java311/PMiru/README.md

 #### **Graphical User Interface**
 The sofware has 3 diffrent screens.

-* Camera screen
+**Camera screen**

 ![](https://i.ibb.co/w7FWXK0/2021-06-09-154430-720x480-scrot.png)
 This is the principal screen where you can take pictures and see the camera output.

-* Viewer screen
+**Viewer screen**

 ![](https://i.ibb.co/jWS7YvJ/2021-06-09-154510-720x480-scrot.png)
 In this screen you can navigate that the camera has taken

-* Configuration screen
+**Configuration screen**

 ![](https://i.ibb.co/C26P1VS/2021-06-09-154457-720x480-scrot.png)
-You can configure the Exposure and Gain values of the camera screen.
+In this screen, you can configure the Exposure and Gain values of the camera viewer.
-From here you can also execute the auto calibration.
-To normalize the exposure levels of each color.
+From here you can also execute the auto calibration, to normalize the exposure levels for all the light wavelenghts.

 #### **Exposure levels calibration**
 The exposure and gain levels of the camera MUST be calibrated everytime the light conditions change.